hydrostack/hydro/docs/content/features/components.md

 1. Component's view model is set to be the Hydro component.
 It's because all the state lays there.
 If you want to extract the model to a separate file, you can do it and reference it as one property on the component.
 2. Each component view must have only one root element, in our case it's the top level `div`.
 3. On the component view you can use `Model` to access your component's state, in our case: `Model.Count`
-4. Use `hydro-action` attribute to bind your DOM to the methods on the component.
+4. Use `hydro-on` attribute to attach the browser events to the methods on the component.
 [Read more here](actions).

 ## Usage